-Travelling to Bali is an experience in itself, but Bali's dive sites are in a class of their own.
+Travelling to Bali promises many joys, but Bali's dive sites are in a class of their own.
 With deep drop-offs, steep banks, coral ridges and a world famous wreck, these waters are home to a great wealth of ecological, geological and historic sights, framed by a coast dotted with volcanoes and rice paddies.
-The most popular dive destinations are Nusa Penida, Tulamben, Amuk Bay and Menjangan.
-The famous wreck is that of the USAT Liberty, which is one of the world's most celebrated wreck dives, located just outside of the village of Tulamben.
+The most popular dive destinations around this island are Nusa Penida, Tulamben, Amuk Bay and Menjangan.
+The famous wreck of the USAT Liberty is located just outside of the village of Tulamben and is one of the world's most celebrated wreck dives, making it an obvious favourite among divers visiting Bali.

-Some of the extraordinary local marine life that you can see in Indonesia includes mola mola (sunfish), hairy frogfish and pygmy seahorses, while more 'usual' sightings are of reef sharks, blue spotted stingrays, turtles and parrotfish.
-Visibility can be anywhere between 6 and 45m, and current strengths also vary substantially from one dive site to another.
-The best diving months are from April to December, when the water is at its most comfortable temperature.
+There is also an array of extraordinary local marine life on offer, including mola mola (sunfish), hairy frogfish and pygmy seahorses, while more 'usual' sightings include reef sharks, blue spotted stingrays, turtles and parrotfish.
+Visibility can be anywhere between six and 45 metres, and current strengths also vary substantially from one dive site to another.
+The best diving months are considered to be from April to December, when the water is at its most comfortable temperature.

-There are various locally based dive operators and resorts offering anything from snorkelling over the wreck to dive excursions, as well as full scuba diving courses.
-Visitors may use their own kit or rent equipment from the operator or resort, and all divers must carry valid scuba certification.
+There are various locally based dive operators and resorts offering everything from beginner snorkelling to dive excursions, as well as full scuba diving courses.
+Visitors may use their own kit or rent equipment from the operator or resort.
+All divers must carry valid scuba certification.
 For those interested in underwater photography the dive centre in Tulamben hosts courses.